Erayferah/fars_package/README.md

 # FARS

-## This is an repository for the package FARS, which was the final task in cre-
+## This is a repository for the package FARS, which was the final task in cre-
 ating R packages course in Coursera.

 In this package, there are couple of functions which would be helpful to load,